cloudknox/terraform-provider-cloudknox/documentation/provider/authentication/authentication.md

 3. Choose `Service Accounts` where you will be presented with a view of all active service accounts
 4. Click on `Add Service Account` in the upper right hand corner, enter a `Name` and `Description` and click `Save`
     * The `Service Account` will appear in the table.
-5. Access the `Service Account` options by clicking the 3 dot menu to the left of the `Service Account` with corresponding `Name`
+5. Access the `Service Account` options by clicking the 3 dot menu to the right of the `Service Account` row with corresponding `Name`
 6. `Add Access Key` to add an `Access Key` to this `Service Account`
     * Your `Service Account` can have a number of `Access Key`s
 7. You will be presented with your `Access Key` and `Secret Key`
     * Note down your `Secret Key` as it is not viewable once you close the popup
     * Your active `Access Key`s  can be viewed anytime by clicking on the number of `Keys` associated with `Name`
-8. At this point you have the 3 `Credentials` required for a `Service Account` to authenticate with the CloudKnox API and use the CloudKnox Terraform Provider
+8. At this point you have the 3 `Credentials` required to authenticate with the CloudKnox API and use the CloudKnox Terraform Provider

 ## Provider Credentials Setup